-Walking into a hotel after a long flight or drive can be a relief.
+Walking into a hotel after a long flight or drive should be a relief.
 You might even feel great excitement if you're kicking off a much-anticipated vacation.

 However, before you kick off your shoes and settle in, there are important steps you should take to ensure safety, comfort, and peace of mind.

-Whether staying at a budget motel or splurging on luxury accommodations, these tips will help you avoid wasting money on a subpar hotel experience.
+Whether staying at a budget motel or splurging on luxury accommodations, these essential steps will help you avoid wasting money on a subpar hotel experience and ensure you have the best vacation possible.

 Check-in right

 Your hotel experience starts at the check-in counter.
-Be polite to the staff, as they can play a significant role in ensuring a pleasant experience.
+Be polite to the staff, as they can play a significant role in ensuring a pleasant experience (and offer any potential travel upgrades).
 Tip as needed.

 You should also confirm your reservation details, including the length of your stay and room details, to avoid misunderstandings later.